 at consistent reports on the excessive use of force by law enforcement officials during demonstrations.
 In particular, the Committee is concerned at information that hundreds of protesters were severely beaten and arrested during the anti-corruption demonstrations in Moscow and St. Petersburg on 12 June 2017

 reports that during the “anti-gay purge” in March 2017, the Chechen police and military officials and others arbitrarily detained and tortured with electric devices men presumed to be gay and encouraged their families to make them victims of honour killings.

 Russia has been found responsible by the European Court of Human Rights for violations of the right to life and to freedom from torture and other inhumane treatment in many cases.
-Two important judgments are summarised below.
+Three important judgments are summarised below.

 Shchiborshch and Kuzmina v..
 Russia (2014)